carlojacob/ohPoo/README.md

 <p align="center">From left to right: Home Screen, Settings Screen, Timer Screen.</p>

 ## Learnings
 One wish for this app was to play an audio file at the end of the user's timer, even while the app was backgrounded.
-I learned that although it is possible to continue an audio session into a background state (I implemented this for the starting audio file), it is not possible to start an audio session from a backgrounded state without user/server intervention or a hacked solution.
+I learned that although it is possible to continue an audio session into a background state (I implemented this for the starting audio file), it is not possible to start an audio session from a backgrounded state without user/server intervention or a hacked solution[^1].
 These solutions include:

+[^1]: The simulator will play delayed audio, although a real device will not.

 | Solution | Description |
 | -------- | ----------- |